-Remove existing driveway approaches and install new driveway approaches along the project frontage to comply with Americans with Disabilities Act (ADA) requirements and City standard details and specifications.
+Remove existing driveway approaches and install new driveway approaches along the project frontage that comply with Americans with Disabilities Act (ADA) requirements and City standard details and specifications.
 All unused driveway approaches shall be replaced with new curbs, gutters, and sidewalks per current City standards.
-The intersection of New Street with South Taaffe is to be a standard driveway approach [SDR] [PUBLIC WORKS]
+[SDR] [PUBLIC WORKS]